veltzer/demos-orc-k8s/exercises/05_create_my_image_run_it_and_see_logs/exercise.md

 # Run your own image

-* create your own image from a pyton app that prints regularly to standard output.
+* create your own image from a Python app that prints regularly to standard output.
     You will need to use:
         `$ minikube image build [params] .`
     instead of the regular: